VAMSHI-67/voice-ai-agent-demo/README.md

 - No real telephony—call is simulated; audio plays in-browser.
 - Free tiers (rate limits, character limits) apply.
  - SSE uses a single HTTP connection; some corporate networks or certain browsers may interfere.
+ - If ElevenLabs TTS is unavailable (e.g., free tier disabled), enabling `ENABLE_DEMO_TTS_FALLBACK` will generate a short tone instead of real speech so the flow still works for demos.

 ## Screenshots / Demo
 - Add screenshots of Home and Call Simulation screens.